Home Compare ADEN.SW vs NDA.DE

 Aurubis holds the cleaner structural position, with the lead spread across profitability and stability.
 Adecco does not offset that deficit through any equally strong structural edge elsewhere.
 On the market side, Aurubis is in better shape — its trend is intact while Adecco's trend has broken down.
 That puts structure and market broadly in agreement — Aurubis's lead looks more confirmed than conflicted.

 The clearest separation starts in profitability, but stability adds another real layer to the result.
-The overall score gap is 21 points in favour of Aurubis AG.
+Aurubis AG leads by 28 points on the overall comparison score.

 Trajectory Similarity